DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

     5. Copy the contents of 'TP-Link SmartThings Manager.groovy' in the 'Service Manager' folder herein.
 Paste into the IDE page.

     6. Seleect 'Create'.
 Select 'Publish' 'For Me'

+    7. For Node Applet installations, copy the new 'TP-LinkHub_v3.js' and (for PC) 'TP-LinkHub_v3.bat' files and install on your hub.

 b.
 Installation of 'Kasa Account' or 'Node Applet' integrations.

-    1. From the SmartThings Classic app on your phone, select 'SmartApps', then 'Add a SmartApp'.
+    1. From the SmartThings Classic phone app, select 'SmartApps', then 'Add a SmartApp'.
 Select 'My Apps' at bottom of next page.
 Select 'TP-Link SmartThings Manager' from the 'My Apps' page.

     2. 'Select Installation Type'.
 Tap for the selection of 'Kasa Account' or 'Node Applet'.
 Once you select, the program will land on one of two pages